WHEN work finished on the transformation of the former Lamb Hotel in

 with a pleasing apartments block.

-A far more pleasing area
+It was also a far more pleasing area

 next to the church, which is one of the town's main visitor attractions